isaacwilliams/not-good-enough-web/content/episodes/078-oh-that-barrier-reef.md

 number: 78
 title: Oh THAT Barrier Reef
 date: "2021-06-30"
 description: We spend about half an hour yelling about lockdowns.
 Sorry.
-Then chat about what Australia's Environment Minister has been up to.
+Then we chat about what Australia's Environment Minister has been up to.
 fileLink: "https://mcdn.podbean.com/mf/web/bi3igz/78-reef-madness-001.mp3"
 ---